TrotelCoin/trotelcoin-algorithm/README.md

 # trotelcoin-algorithm

-This algorithm simulates a reward distribution system based on answering quizzes.
+The TrotelCoin's algorithm simulates a reward distribution system based on answering quizzes.
 Here's a breakdown of the steps:

 **Function to Simulate Reward Distribution:**
-The `calculate_rewards` function calculates the reward for answering quizzes based on the number of remaining tokens.
+The `calculate_rewards` function calculates the reward for answering quizzes based on the number of remaining tokens to manage inflation.
 It generates a random reward within a certain range determined by the number of remaining tokens.

 **Token Distribution Simulation:**
 - `maximum_annual_distribution` represents the maximum annual distribution of tokens.